puppetlabs/puppet-docs/source/guides/style_guide.markdown

 ### Resource Defaults

-Resource defaults should only be used in a very controlled manner, restricted to the edges of your manifest ecosystem.
-This is due to the affect dynamic scope has on the default's definition and our inability to track which resources it applies to reliably.
+Resource defaults should be used in a very controlled manner, and should only be declared at the edges of your manifest ecosystem.
+This is due to the way resource defaults propagate through dynamic scope, which can have unpredictable effects far away from where the default was declared.

-Correct:
+**Good:**

 {% highlight ruby %}
     # /etc/puppetlabs/puppet/manifests/site.pp: